Skill: Negotiate Differences/Compromise

 Goal: Improve conflict management skills

-Objective(s): Student will demonstrate awareness of the need to compromise with others.
+Objective(s): Student will demonstrate ability to negotiate to solve conflict with others.

 "A compromise might happen when two people want to order a pizza but want different kinds.
-What could they do if one wants a sausage pizza and the other wants a pepperoni pizza?" (elicit student responses)
+What could they do if one wants sausage and the other wants pepperoni?" (elicit student responses)

 State goal of lesson:

-"Today I am going to tell you some steps that will help you learn how to compromise."
+"Today I am going to tell you the process steps for this skill."

 Define the process steps: